-The children of North Macedonia had suffered during years of war, therefore with assistance from North Macedonia's United Nations representative, SOS Children’s Villages started working in the country in 1995.
+The children of Macedonia had suffered during years of war, therefore with assistance from Macedonia's United Nations representative, SOS Children’s Villages started working in the country in 1995.
 SOS Children’s Villages has continued to expand its work in the country, responding to the needs of children and families at risk in the capital city of Skopje.
-At present there is one SOS Children's Village, one Youth Facility and two SOS Social Centres in the former Yugoslav Republic of Macedonia.
+At present there is one SOS Children's Village, one Youth Facility and two SOS Social Centres in Macedonia.

 In addition to providing family-based care in SOS families, SOS Children's Villages has created a series of new programmes to support children, young people, and families from the local community.
 In conjunction with local agencies, family-strengthening programmes were started in 2007, thus enabling children who are at risk of losing the care of their family to access support.

 SOS relies on the kindness and generosity of Canadians to be able to provide a home for the most vulnerable children of Macedonia.